 Description: [EMD Group] has a single argument, which is the name of the associated EMD Group.
 The length of the EMD Group name shall not exceed 40 characters in length.
 Blank characters are not allowed.
 The [EMD Group]/[End EMD Group] keyword pair is hierarchically scoped by the [Begin EMD] keyword.
 The [EMD Group] keyword is used to define a list of [EMD Set]s by name that shall be used together to define EMD Models to be used in a simulation.
 A simulation may contain EMD Models from the EMD Sets listed in only one Group.

 Usage Rules: [Begin EMD] must contain one or more [EMD Group] keywords (identified by a name).
 Each [EMD Group] must contain at least one [EMD Set] name.
-EMD Sets contain EMD Models used to describe EMD pin or IBIS designator pin connections to IBIS-ISS subcircuit terminals or Touchstone terminals.
+EMD Sets contain EMD Models used to describe EMD pin or IBIS designator pin connections to IBIS-ISS subcircuits or n-port networks described by Touchstone files.

 EMD Sets that exist for the module shall be listed in one or more EMD Groups.
 An EMD Group is required even if it references only one EMD Set.